IAmRobertJeffrey/chat-app/README.md

 ## 📝 Description
-This is a real time text chat application, created with an Express/Socket.io backend and a React(CRA) frontend.
-This is my first project using Material-UI, or any component library for that matter.
-I normally use styled-components, but for the first time opted to try out Material-Ui using emotion.
+This is a real time text chat application, designed to allow multiple people to all join at once and instant message eachother.

 This project was completed as part of a [Devjam.](https://discord.com/invite/nZBxGEudY6) Each participant was given the same set of required user stories to complete, upon completing the required user stories the challenge is complete and can be submitted.